mlyizhang/mlyizhang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Lecturer of computer science at the Yangzhou University (扬州大学).
+I am currently a Lecturer of computer science at Yangzhou University (扬州大学).
 I graduated with a PhD in computer science from Jilin University in 2020.
-I am also a PostDoc at ISTIC（中信所）, BeiJing, China.
+I am currently also a PostDoc at ISTIC（中信所）, BeiJing, China.

 My research interests include clustering algorithms, and its applications in different fields.